How I Grow Garlic For Big Yields Every Year

 Softnecks have a mild flavor and are most familiar to people because these are the garlics you see in grocery stores.
 Softneck garlic is the easiest garlic to grow and it has the longest shelf life, averaging 10 to 12 months.
 If you want to make garlic braids, softnecks are the way to go.

 Northern climates (cold regions) should grow hardneck garlic, which are hardier.
-(The name itself, however, refers to a hard central flower stalk—the garlic scape—that appears in late spring to early summer.)
+(The name itself, however, refers to a hard central flower stalk called a garlic scape, which appears in late spring to early summer.)

 Hardnecks tend to have a more complex, sharper, and arguably better flavor than softnecks, though they don’t store nearly as long (on average, just four to six months depending on the variety).